thfanfabman/CW2024/README.md

 + added timeline.stop to the goToNextLevel function so that the game doesn't just stop when going to level 2
 + added logic to fireProjectile to accept null (returned when the user tries to fire during the cooldown period)
 + added pausegame and resumegame function which pause and play timeline
++ added getScreenHeight for health bar

 **LevelView**
 + fixed lossScreenYPosisition typo
 + adjusted loss screen position (X & Y) so that the game over image is centered

 **LevelTwo**
 + changed to instantiate LevelView instead of LevelViewLevelTwo
 + renamed to LevelBoss
++ added boss health bar and subsequent functions for it

 **GameOverImage**
 + scaled the image to fit within the bounds of the screen